Before the age of six, human beings are in a unique period of learning and development.

 Once the sensitive period is over, children are not drawn to certain activities as before.
 Three-year olds love to wash their hands because they are in a sensitive period, whereas ten-year-olds are not.

-There are five sensitive periods of development from birth to age six: Language, Order, Refinement of the Senses, Movement and Social Relations.
+There are five major sensitive periods of development from birth to age six:

 Between ages three to six, children are learning social cues, such as, when to say please and thank you and to whom, how to meet people, shake hands, and on and on.
 Children are also learning how to care for themselves: dressing, tying shoes, eating, washing, bathing, brushing hair and teeth are among the many self-care skills children are learning at this age.
 Also children are interested in learning to care for their home and family by making beds, cleaning, sweeping, cooking and gardening.
 These early practical skills strengthen social skills and relationships throughout our lives.